bcgov/nr-arch/docs/maintenanceanddevelopment.md

 To get started developing with Jekyll, use this [guide](https://jekyllrb.com/docs/){:target="_blank"}.
 The terminal will be very helpful if you are missing any packages, so be sure to read any error messages in detail.

 ### A Note on Markdown
-The Markdown files that hold the playbook content live in the “plays” and “pages” folders.
+The Markdown files that hold the site content live in the “pages” folders.
 If you are unfamiliar with Markdown, [this](https://www.markdownguide.org/basic-syntax/){:target="_blank"} is a good place to get started.

-## Playbook Structure
+## Site Structure
-The playbook follows the general structure of a Jekyll site.
+The site follows the general structure of a Jekyll site.
 If you wish to make large structural or navigational changes, the resources below should help you.

 *Note: the following list is not exhaustive (as there is a wealth of Jekyll documentation available online), but it should be a good start.*
 - [Directory Structure](https://jekyllrb.com/docs/structure/){:target="_blank"}